Transforming TBI Recovery: Advancing Brain Assessment & neurofeedback Shows Promise for Fuller Recovery

 Beyond the Surface: Pinpointing Brain Network Dysfunction

 Traditional EEG can map the surface of the cortex, providing some benefit, but it's limited in its ability to delve into the brain's deeper structures, which are central to many mental health functions and dysfunctions.
-Z-score LORETA (ZL-Neurofeedback), on the other hand, allows for a 3D distributed, linear imaging of electric neuronal activity, providing a much more precise view of what's happening beneath the surface.
+Z-score LORETA analysis (ZL-Analysis), on the other hand, allows for a 3D distributed, linear imaging of electric neuronal activity, providing a much more precise view of what's happening beneath the surface.

 Imagine the brain's intricate networks like an orchestra.
 Just as beautiful music requires precise timing and coordination between all sections, mental health, and optimal brain function depend on regions of the brain communicating and coordinating effectively.
 When this connectivity breaks down, it's like a discordant symphony, leading to mental health challenges.
-Z-score LORETA (ZL-Neurofeedback) excels at identifying these breakdowns in "functional connectivity" – how different brain regions communicate and work together.
+ZL-Analysis excels at identifying these breakdowns in "functional connectivity" – how different brain regions communicate and work together.

 Precision Neurofeedback: Retraining the Brain for Recovery